Komsomolsk Nature Reserve: Topography

-The Komsomolsk Reserve is located at a narrow passage of the Amur River where is passes through the Sikhote-Alin mountains to the east, and the Lower Amur mountains to the west.
+The Komsomolsk Reserve is located at a narrow passage of the Amur River where it passes through the Sikhote-Alin mountains to the east, and the Lower Amur mountains to the west.
 Upstream are the floodplains of the lower Amur River valley, and downstream is the Amur delta leading into the Sea of Okhotsk.
 The territory covers the delta of the Gorin River, which is a left tributary of the Amur, entering from the west.

 The Gorin River bisects the reserve down the middle, running roughly southeasterly.
 The river is 1.5–2 km wide at the northern edge of the reserve, 4–5 km wide at the mouth where it enters the Amur.
 The confluence features extensive terraced floodplains and river islands.
 The reserve is approximately rectangular, measuring 20 km north–south, and 30 km west–east.
 The highest point in the territory is Mt.
 Chokkety at 800 meters.
 The main ridge north of the Gorin runs parallel to the river for about 25 km with an average grade of 14 degrees.